Online Matching with Stochastic Rewards: Optimal Competitive Ratio via Path Based Formulation: Conclusion, Open Problems, and Further Work

-We considered a vertex-weighted version of the problem of online matching with stochastic rewards with the goal of designing online algorithms to compete against offline solutions that know the entire sequence of arrivals in advance but learn the stochastic outcomes after matching decisions are made.
-No prior algorithm beating $1/2$ was known for the problem, even for the special case of identical reward probabilities.
-We considered the case where the probabilities $p_{it}$ for every edge $(i,t)$ decompose as $p_{i}\times p_t$ and showed that a natural generalization of the Perturbed-Greedy algorithm gives the best possible competitive guarantee of $(1-1/e)$.
-When probabilities are $o(1)$ but otherwise fully heterogeneous, we showed that a deterministic algorithm that generalizes the Fully-Adaptive algorithm suggested in \cite{deb}, is $0.596$ competitive.
+In this paper, we consider a vertex-weighted version of the problem of online matching with stochastic rewards with the goal of designing online algorithms to compete against offline solutions that know the entire sequence of arrivals in advance but learn the stochastic outcomes after matching decisions are made.
+We show that when probabilities $p_{it}$ decompose as $p_{i}\times p_t$ for every edge $(i,t)$, a natural generalization of the Perturbed-Greedy algorithm gives the best possible competitive guarantee of $(1-1/e)$.
+When probabilities are small but otherwise fully heterogeneous, we show that a deterministic algorithm that generalizes the Fully-Adaptive algorithm suggested in \cite{deb}, is $0.596$ competitive.

-Our analysis in the first case involved a new path based program that gives a tighter bound on the optimal value of clairvoyant.
-This analysis runs into a fundamental obstacle for more general probabilities.
-So for the second case we adopted a new LP free approach where it suffices to find a solution to a certain linear system that compares an online algorithm directly to the actions of offline.
-We proposed a novel candidate solution for this linear system and by developing on an alternative perspective of the stochastic reward process introduced in \cite{deb}, we showed that the proposed candidate indeed satisfies the linear system.
-To the best of our knowledge, our results are the first to give a means to obtain provably tighter bound on clairvoyant and fully offline beyond the standard LP.
-Finally, we showed that for arbitrary probabilities but large inventory (many copies of each offline vertex), the path based program and the expectation LP are asymptotically equivalent.
+Our analysis for decomposable probabilities involves a novel path based program that gives a tighter bound on the optimal value of offline.
+For the second case, we develop a new LP free approach where it suffices to find a solution to a certain linear system that compares an online algorithm directly to the actions of offline.
+We propose a novel candidate solution for this linear system and by generalizing an alternative perspective of the stochastic reward process introduced in \cite{deb}, we show that the proposed candidate indeed satisfies the linear system.
+To the best of our knowledge, our results are the first to give a means to obtain provably tighter bound on clairvoyant and fully offline beyond the standard expectation LP.
+Finally, we show that for arbitrary probabilities but large inventory (many copies of each offline vertex), the path based program and the expectation LP are asymptotically equivalent to clairvoyant.